JonathanGrossmanITC/first_steps_07_javascript_logic/README.md

 The topics below outline what you learn in the live session.
 After the live session, you can use this material as a resource for guided self-learning.
 This document will serve you as a roadmap for gaining repetition with the material that you learned during the live session.

 ## [Loops and Iterable Data Types](#loops-and-iterable-data-types)

+- A loop is a block of code that repeats itself
+- Loops are most useful when you want to run the same block of code on multiple values
+- Loops, therefore, are a great tool to use with [iterable data types](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Iteration_protocols#iterable_examples)
+- The iterable data types you should know of are strings and arrays
+- The types of loops for you to know about are `for` loops, `while` loops, and `for/in` loops
+- A `for` loop repeats a block of code **for** a pre-defined number of times
+- A `while` loop repeats a block of code **while** a condition is true and therefore the number of times it runs is not necessarily pre-defined
+- A `for/in` loop is like a `for` loop but it's for looping through an object of key:value pairs, not for strings and arrays
+- Here is [an example](https://www.w3schools.com/js/js_loop_for.asp) of how a `for` loop can transform your code
+- Walk through a `for` loop step-by-step explaining what happens and how the syntax works
+- Here are [examples](https://www.w3schools.com/js/js_loop_while.asp) of how a `while` loop works with some explanation
+- Walk through a `for` loop step-by-step explaining what happens and how the syntax works
+- Here is [an example and description](https://www.w3schools.com/js/js_loop_forin.asp) of how a `for in` loop works

 ## [Conditionals, Operators, and Expressions](#conditionals-operators-and-expressions)